fosterlab/PrInCE-Matlab/README.md

 #### As standalone executable

-If you do not have a copy of Matlab, Mac and PC users can run PrInCE as a pre-compiled standalone application.
+Mac and PC users can run PrInCE without owning Matlab.
 This requires downloading Matlab Runtime (~1GB) and setting up the appropriate folders, so is not recommended if a copy of Matlab is available.
 To run a standalone version of PrInCE:

-1. Run "myAppInstaller_web".
-For Mac users, this is Standalone/Mac/myAppInstaller_web.
-For PC users, this is Standalone/PC/myAppInstaller_web.
+1. Run "myAppInstaller_web". _For Mac users, this is Standalone/Mac/myAppInstaller_web.
+For PC users, this is Standalone/PC/myAppInstaller_web._
 2. Complete the installation process.
 Mac users can leave the DYLD path prompt blank
-3. Move standalone files to the working directory created in step 3.
-Mac users must move "prince.app" and "run_prince.sh".
-PC users must move "prince.exe".
+3. Move standalone files to the working directory created in step 3. _Mac users must move "prince.app" and "run_prince.sh".
+PC users must move "prince.exe"._
 4. Run the standalone prince application.
   - Mac users: In a Terminal window, navigate to the working directory (e.g. 'cd /path/to/working/directory/').
 Run prince by typing './run_prince.sh /path/to/Matlab/Runtime/', where /path/to/Matlab/Runtime/ is the location of the (just-downloaded) Matlab Runtime.
 Typical location is /Applications/MATLAB/MATLAB_Runtime/v92/. i.e. in Terminal, after navigating to the working directory, type './run_prince.sh /Applications/MATLAB/MATLAB_Runtime/v92/'.
   - PC users: Run prince.exe.

 ### Test data

 PrInCE comes with test co-elution data from a recently published paper<sup>3</sup>.
 These files are "condition1.csv", "condition2.csv", "Major_protein_groups.csv", and "allComplexes.txt" in the Input/ folder.
 They give examples of what correctly formatted data files look like and ensure that you can run PrInCE correctly.
 To do the latter, just follow the instructions in step 5!
-If all is good, the Output/ folder will be populated with figures and data files within a few hours!
+If all is good, the Output/ folder will be populated with figures and data files within a few hours.

+Important: Remove/delete these **4** test files before running your own data!

 ## References